 Hepatitis A

-Hepatitis A is a vaccine-preventable, acute liver disease caused by the Hepatitis A virus (HAV).
+Hepatitis A is a type of liver infection caused by the Hepatitis A virus, or HAV.
 It is one of the most common types of viral hepatitis and is very contagious.

 Find a free or low-cost test or vaccine (CDC)